BUBUBIUBIU/Prof_search/README.md

 - src/locale: multi-language support
 - src/redux: redux gobal store
 - src/ui: all the ui files
-  - src/ui/app: entry point and router
+  - src/ui/app: entry point and router, global theme is inside router file
   - src/ui/pages: main pages
   - src/ui/reusableComponents: some reusable components

-# Coding style
+# Programming standard

-Through the project, though some coding style are inconsistent, but it is worth to standardize the the coding style
+Through the project, although some coding style are inconsistent, but it is worth to standardize the the coding style

 ### Naming Rule
   1. Methods/ Variable name:
-       - Inside JSX file， the variables and methods name should follow cammelCase
+       -  State, Props, variables Should be camelCase
+       - include PropTypeCheck in each of the class, [Click Here for Guidance](https://reactjs.org/docs/typechecking-with-proptypes.html)
+       - include defualt prop type!
        - All the api methods should follow PascalCase to distinguish from normal methods

   2. API Address